wp-plugins/header-images-rotator/readme.txt

 == Screenshots ==

-1. How it looks like
+1.How it looks like

 == Changelog ==
+Version 1.1
+-Add title to images.
+Old images will have empty title, but you can change it manually via settings page.

 == Upgrade notice ==
+1.Deactivate plugin
+2.Update files
+3.Activate plugin
 == Arbitrary section 1 ==